For some parents, the absolute best mobile phone for kids is no mobile at all.

 However, the latest iPhone doesn't come cheap.
 This makes us hesitant to recommend a new iPhone for kids or teens.
 Even with phone insurance , you'll likely pay more for a replacement if it's broken than our previous teen-friendly recommendations.

 However, if you're willing to buy used or refurbished, iPhones from the past generation or two are still very capable mobile devices.
-For example, depending on your network and internal storage preferences, giffgaff offers three different iPhone 5 models with prices ranging between £119 and £149.
+For example, depending on your network and internal storage preferences, giffgaff offers the iPhone 6S starting at £129 with newer models running between £300 and £500.

 Just remember, iPhones don't support microSD cards.
 So choose a model with plenty of storage.